About these ads

 According to the Coney Island page on Occupy Sandy’s website: “In Coney Island, the main volunteer hub that we are working out of is across the street from 2828 Neptune Ave.
 We are currently organizing volunteering events on certain days – but the location is not open regular hours.
 So, in order to volunteer to help with canvassing and supply distribution in Coney Island, please register as an Occupy Sandy volunteer and we will send you emails when volunteering events are scheduled in Coney Island.”

-Taconic Investment Partners, which owns approximately four blocks west and north of MCU Park, holds a 99-year lease on the 1923 Spanish Colonial Revival style building.
 Designated a New York City landmark in 2003, Coney Island’s terracotta palace by the sea has been boarded up for the past few years after being enlivened by the Mermaid Parade Ball and Lola Star’s Dreamland Roller Rink.
-The rink operated rent-free on the Boardwalk side of the property for two years until 2010, when the high cost of insurance caused Taconic to shutter the space.
+The rink operated rent-free on the Boardwalk side of the property for two years until 2010, when the high cost of insurance caused leaseholder Taconic Investment Partners to shutter the space.
 In August, there was news that the City planned to develop the building and an adjacent lot into an entertainment complex for Borough President Marty Markowitz’s Seaside Summer Concerts, but an official announcement has yet to be made.

 Related posts on ATZ…